Hyp5r/ProctorScript/README.md

 -----------
 If users have their own individual login, there's no point in using this script, really.
 If you share a general login, however, you may want to know who's using it, when, and why.
 This script also forces a message to show up when run, and the user must accept the message or be logged out.

-This script is also useful for ACT Compass exams.
-This script has my auto-launching ACT Compass script baked in that will automatically change the resolution to what ACT Compass wants, launches the Lockdown Browser, and changes the resolution back to normal when Lockdown Browser is closed.

 Comments?
 Questions?
 Suggestions?
 -----------------------------------
 Feel free to email me if you need any help using the script, or if you have any suggestions or comments regarding the script.
+My email is listed in the ProctorScript.ahk file.

 Credits
 -------